AVsitterPlus/AVsitterPlus/AVsitterPlus/IMPORT_GUIDE.md

 8. There's still one thing to do to have the distribution working:

-    - Create a notecard in your inventory and name it **AVpos**.
+    - Create a notecard in your inventory and name it **AVP_Positions**.
-    - Open it and write this text in it: `This notecard is empty` (any text that is not an AVpos command will work instead of that, even a space).
+    - Open it and write this text in it: `This notecard is empty` (any text that is not an AVP_Positions command will work instead of that, even a space).
     - *Save* it.
 This step is very important.
 Notecards that have never been saved after being created will cause problems.
     - Use that notecard as an empty notecard when following the user instructions below.